During your adoption journey, you will encounter a variety of the terms contained below.

-If you need clarity on other items, we encourage you to study our website—we have created it as a resource for prospective adoptive families and birth parents.
-If there is something you cannot find in the glossary or on the Datz Foundation of North Carolina websites, please contact us online or call our offices at 704-643-1110; we would be happy to help!
+If you need clarity on other items, we encourage you to study our website—it has been created as a resource for prospective adoptive families and birth parents.
+If there is something you cannot find in the glossary or on the Datz Foundation of North Carolina websites, please contact us online or call our offices at (704) 491-1606; we would be happy to help!

 - A child or adult who is adopted, is placed for adoption, or is the subject of a petition for adoption properly filed with the court